HomeVisionXL Web Server Plugin

 The other characters in the URI are needed to be able to unambiguously distinguish the different parts.

-The web server plugin is only able to handle URIs for the HTTP mechanism.
-The hostname has to refer to the machine the web server is running on.
-The port number can be configured on the web server configuration dialog.
+The Web Server plug-in is only able to handle URIs for the HTTP and HTTPS mechanisms.
+The hostname has to refer to the machine the Web Server is running on.
+The port number can be configured on the Web Server configuration dialog.

-In addition to the standard tags that may be present in a HTML document, the web server plugin will scan the document for special HV tags and substitute the appropriate text.
-For details, see the Windows HomeVision documentation for the web browser.
-Also the methods for performing actions on the HomeVision controller described there work with the web server plugin.
+In addition to the standard tags that may be present in a HTML document, the Web Server plug-in will scan the document for special HV tags and substitute the appropriate text.
+For details, see the help pages for the web browser.

 Dynamically generated resources